 Fig 7.
 The relationship between (a) average stem density, (b) total basal area and (c) biomass values in the PLSS and FIA datasets.
 Stem density and total basal area are higher in the FIA than in the PLS, however average cell biomass is higher in the PLSS.
 A 1:1 line has been added to panels a-c to indicate equality.

-The PLSS has a lower overall mean diameter than the FIA (δdiam = -2.9 cm, 95%CI from -17.3 to 8.18cm).
-FIA diameters are higher than PLSS diameters in the northwestern parts of the domain (on average 6.47 cm higher), overlapping almost exactly with regions where we have shown low biomass-high density stands (Fig 3).
-At the same time, regions with high biomass and low density stands, in northeastern Wisconsin, and the Upper and Lower Peninsulas of Michigan, had higher average diameters during the PLSS than in the FIA, on average 3.65 cm higher.
-Thus we are seeing an overal increase in tree size in the sub-boreal region and a decrease in temperate mixedwood forests, where we find tree species with much higher dbh:biomass ratios [68].
+Across the entire region the PLSS has a lower overall mean diameter than the FIA (δdiam = -2.9 cm, 95%CI from -17.3 to 8.18cm).
+This is the case in sub-areas such as the northwestern and western parts of the domain (on average 6.47 cm higher), overlapping almost exactly with regions where we have shown low biomass-high density stands (Fig 3).
+At the same time, regions with high biomass and low density stands, in north central Wisconsin, and the Upper and Lower Peninsulas of Michigan, had higher average diameters during the PLSS than in the FIA, on average 3.65 cm higher.
+Thus we are seeing an overall increase in tree size in the sub-boreal region and a decrease in temperate mixedwood forests, where we find tree species with much higher dbh:biomass ratios [68].
 This is coupled with declining variance in dbh across the domain (from within cell variance of 37.9 cm the PLSS to 30.7 cm in the FIA).
-Thus, the mechanism by which low density and basal area produce roughly equivalent biomass estimates between the FIA and PLSS is likely due to the differential impacts of land clearence and subesequent forest management in the south east vs the northwest.
-The loss of high biomass southern hardwood forests is balanced by higher biomass in the northeast due to fire suppression and regeneration of hardwoods in the northwest.
-Declining diameters from the PLSS to FIA are most strongly associated with higher abundances of poplar, ironwood and oak, while declining diameters are associated with maple and hemlock, further supporting the assertion that much of the loss in diameter, and, subsequently biomass, is occuring in southeastern mixedwood/hardwood forest, while diameter and biomass increases are occuring in the northwest.
+Thus, the mechanism by which low density and basal area produce roughly equivalent biomass estimates between the FIA and PLSS is likely due to the differential impacts of land clearance and subsequent forest management in the south vs the northwest.
+The loss of high biomass southern hardwood forests is balanced by higher biomass in the north and northeast due to fire suppression and regeneration of hardwoods in the northwest.
+Declining diameters from the PLSS to FIA are most strongly associated with higher abundances of poplar, ironwood and oak, while declining diameters are associated with maple and hemlock, further supporting the assertion that much of the loss in diameter, and, subsequently biomass, is occurring in southeastern mixedwood/hardwood forest, while diameter and biomass increases are occurring in the northwest.

 Differences between FIA and PLSS data in sampling design are unlikely to be a factor for most measures (see below); these differences are expected to affect how these datasets sample local- to landscape-scale heterogeneity, but should not affect the overall trends between datasets.
 Differences in variability introduce noise into the relationship, but given the large number of samples used here, the trends should be robust.